miku/packpy/Slides.md

 * shiv will decompress bundle transparently
 * tries to mirror environment more closely (site-packages instead of wheels)

-> Because we optimize for a shorter sys.path and don't include pkg_resources in the critical path, executables created with shiv can outperform ones created with PEX by almost 2x.
+> [... ] executables created with shiv can outperform ones created with PEX by almost 2x.

 ----